ptallen63/flitwick/README.md

 ## Output

- The Output will be a `.csv` file called `output.csv`.
+ The output will be a `.csv` file called `output.csv`.
 This will contain the items from the list you wanted to match with extra fields from the match against list.
-There will also be one extra column with a boolean value for if the item matched or not.
+There will also be one extra column with a boolean value if the item matched or not.